gschmutz/bigdata-spark-workshop/01a-minio-object-storage copy/README.md

 [2026-04-02 15:59:21 UTC]  11MiB STANDARD raw/airports/airports.csv
 [2026-04-02 15:59:31 UTC] 418KiB STANDARD raw/planes/plane-data.csv
 ```

+> **What you should see:** Both uploaded files listed with their sizes and full key paths.

 you can also use the `tree` command to display it as a tree